Satomatic/LoonixEditor/README.md

 *Loonix editor doesn't use any third-party libraries so it should be compatible with any modern c++ compilers.*

 ## Bugs
-LoonixEditor is always prone to bugs and crashing so if you encounter any please feel free to open a new issue and ill get round to looking at it.
+If you find any bug within LoonixEditor feel free to open a new issue and ill get round to looking at it,\
+please try to include a detailed description of the bug and how you got it to trigger.\

 ## Releases
 Semi-regular releases will be issued to github.\